DEVOTIONALS

 not enter the kingdom of Heaven.

-We cannot ‘mold’ God’s standards to fit our personal preferences
+We cannot redefine God’s standards to fit our personal preferences

 and desires.
 Rather than trying to achieve righteousness in our own

-way, we need to follow God’s guidelines until we have developed a
+way, we need to follow God’s guidelines which will lead to a natural

 They are not ‘merciful’